Kickstart offer intensive mentoring support for primary school pupils who may require in-school support for a variety of reasons.

 Brief Case Study – Child A

-At the start of the programme Child A presented with high scores showing that they had difficulty engaging with peers and adults, and that concentration and organisational skills were poor.
+At the start of the programme Child A presented with low scores showing that they had difficulty engaging with peers and adults in an appropriate manner, and that concentration and organisational skills were poor.
 Child A also struggled with low confidence, self-esteem and boundaries.

-At the end of the programme Child A’s baseline assessment scores reflected some very good changes across all the strands assessed.
-There was significant improvement in relationships with adults and peers, literacy and organisation had also improved.
+At the end of the programme Child A’s baseline assessment scores reflected some small but very important changes across all the strands assessed.
+The child and teacher both scored an improvement in relationships and respect with adults, better with peers, and an small but significant change in his overall scores.

-Work during the sessions has been based around confidence, self-esteem, and positivity.
+Work during the sessions has been based around communication, confidence, friendships/team-work, impact of behaviour, self-esteem, and managing emotions.

-Class Teacher has reported an improvement in Child A’s class behaviour and attitude.
+Class Teacher has reported an improvement in Child A’s overall class behaviour and attitude.

 Parental feedback was that the sessions have had a positive impact, and the Child A is doing better at school and responding to positive praise.